 Mynewsdesk is a leading SaaS provider of digital PR solutions, used by 113,000 journalists, freelance writers, and influencers globally to find breaking company news.
 A pioneer in PR tech, Mynewsdesk offers communicators fast and effective ways to tell their stories.

 Mynewsdesk’s web-based PR platform is used by over 5,000 companies worldwide to publish and distribute content.
-Their development team is constantly working on growing the platform and adding improvements to delight their users.
+Their development team is constantly working on growing the platform and adding improvements to delight its users.

 As Mynewsdesk grew its user base and expanded in features, the development team faced a challenge.
 As their automated test suite grew, so did the time required to run tests to verify the system before each deployment to production.
 Running tests eventually became a bottleneck to releasing product updates as often as needed.